Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

-With regards to the extinction term in Equation~\eqref{eq:flambda}, our analysis include its dependence on wavelength in order to properly predict the observable UV/O fluxes.
-In other words, we consider how the total extinction value varies with the wavelength $\lambda$, i.., $A_{\lambda}=1.086\tau_{\lambda}$, rather than using a constant value.
-This choice is motivated by the fact that the extinction is very pronounced at UV wavelengths, being characterized by a bump at $220$~nm, close to the ULTRASAT observational band.
-The total extinction in the visual $V$ band is defined as $A_V=R_V E_{\rm B-V}$, where $E_{\rm B-V}=E_{\rm B-V}^{\rm observed}-E_{\rm B-V}^{\rm intrinsic}$ represents the observed color excess and $R_V$ is a parameter which characterizes the interstellar extinction from the near-infrared to the far-UV spectral region.
-We adopt the averaged dust extinction model of \cite{cardelli} for diffuse interstellar medium in the Milky Way with $R_V=3.1$ from $\lambda_{\rm min}=0.1~\mu$m to $\lambda_{\rm max}=3.3~\mu$m.
-To realistically quantify the impact of extinction in our calculations, we use public data available from the ZTF Bright Transient Survey (BTS)\footnote{The sample is updated daily; results are available in \url{https://sites.astro.caltech.edu/ztf/bts}.}.
-By selecting the SN Type II reported in the catalog, we compute the median value of Galactic extinction characteristic of galaxies hosting the Type II SNe observed so far by ZTF.
-At the moment of writing, the sample contains 1773 sources classified as SN II, for a median extinction in their host galaxies of $E_{B-V}=0.04^{+0.21}_{-0.03}$ (see Figure~\ref{fig:extinction}).
-Therefore, we will consider the median $E_{B-V}=0.04$ as benchmark value in the following evaluations, eventually including an uncertainty at $2\sigma$ with $E_{B-V}=0.01$ and $E_{B-V}=0.25$ for the minimum and maximum extinction models presented in the following.
+With regard to the extinction term in Equation~\eqref{eq:flambda}, our analysis includes its dependence on wavelength in order to properly predict the observable UV and optical fluxes.
+In other words, we considered the variation in the total extinction value with wavelength $\lambda$, that is, $A_{\lambda}=1.086\tau_{\lambda}$, rather than using a constant value.
+This choice was motivated by the fact that the extinction is very pronounced at UV wavelengths, being characterised by a bump at $220$~nm, which is close to the ULTRASAT observational band.
+The total extinction in the visual $V$ band is defined as $A_V=R_V E_{\rm B-V}$, where $E_{\rm B-V}=E_{\rm B-V}^{\rm observed}-E_{\rm B-V}^{\rm intrinsic}$ represents the observed colour excess, and $R_V$ characterises the interstellar extinction from the near-infrared to the far-UV spectral region.
+We adopted the averaged dust extinction model of \cite{cardelli} for a diffuse interstellar medium in the Milky Way with $R_V=3.1$ from $\lambda_{\rm min}=0.1~\mu$m to $\lambda_{\rm max}=3.3~\mu$m.
+To realistically quantify the impact of extinction in our calculations, we used public data available from the ZTF Bright Transient Survey (BTS)\footnote{The sample is updated daily; results are available in \url{https://sites.astro.caltech.edu/ztf/bts}.}.
+By selecting the SN Type II reported in the catalogue, we computed the median value of Galactic extinction characteristic of galaxies hosting the SNe II observed so far by ZTF.
+At the moment of writing, the sample contained 1773 sources classified as SN II for a median extinction in their host galaxies of $E_{B-V}=0.04^{+0.21}_{-0.03}$ (see Figure~\ref{fig:extinction}).
+Therefore, we consider the median $E_{B-V}=0.04$ as a benchmark value in the following evaluations and finally include an uncertainty at $2\sigma$ with $E_{B-V}=0.01$ and $E_{B-V}=0.25$ for the minimum and maximum extinction models presented in the following.

-After correcting for extinction, we are ready to investigate the possible detectability of the estimated cooling emission signals from SBOs, by comparing them to the sensitivity of each instrument expressed as limiting magnitude in the AB system $m_{\rm AB}^{\rm lim}$.
-This is related to the minimum observable flux spectral density via the relation:
+After correcting for extinction, we investigated the possible detectability of the estimated cooling emission signals from SBOs by comparing them to the sensitivity of each instrument expressed as the limiting magnitude in the AB system $m_{\rm AB}^{\rm lim}$.
+This is related to the minimum observable flux spectral density via the relation